aesqe/aesqe/README.md

 ### Hi there! 👋🐈🐿️

-I'm a musician and web developer.
-I am currently employed at [Toptal](https://www.toptal.com/) as a senior front-end engineer in the core team.
-I'm currently learning about electric circuits and analog audio signals.
+I'm a musician and web developer currently employed at [Toptal](https://www.toptal.com/) as a senior front-end engineer in the core team.
+I'm also learning about electric circuits and analog audio signals.

 For the past 10 years, I've been mostly working with Javascript (Typescript, React, React Native, Electron, Node).
 Before that, [WordPress](https://wordpress.org/plugins/file-gallery/) development used to be everything to me.
 I love working with maps and geospatial data, and I'm learning THREE.JS at the moment.